 But teamwork is built on team trust, and that trust is supported and established like the seat of a three legged stool – by three important supporting elements.

 The absence or weakness of any of the legs on a stool would cause the stool to fall – or at the least provide a much less comfortable and solid foundation for the seat.
-The three legged stool metaphor is similar to team trust resting on separate but equally important “legs.”

 As an independent salesman, you are either successful in becoming a team with your prospect and assisting him with a solution to his problem, or you become an example of the failed teamwork that suffers from selfishness, incompetence, or poor communication.